VeraLapsa/Place-Stardew-Valley-Tampermonkey-Overlays/README.md

 ***
 - Enjoy the overlays.

 ***
+**Manually Add Script**
+- Click on the Tamper Monkey icon up where extention icons are added( it's like a black rounded square with 2 white circles in it.)
+- Click create new script.
+- Clear the editor of it's default content.
+- Copy the code from a js file in this respository.
+- Save the script via File->Save or do a Ctrl-S
+- It should be enabled by default.
+- Do a Ctrl-Shift-R on /r/place to clear your cache.
+***
 *To Use the Scipt for other things*
 - This script can do tranparent pngs and can have multilple versions of it running as long as you change the name of the script.